empathyco/x/packages/x-adapter-platform/README.md

 ###### endpoint: /search/v1/query/{extraParams.instance}/search

-Search results.
+Search **results**.
 A search request is triggered when the user has typed or accepted a query.
 The response is mapped and usually shown in a grid.

 ```ts